kghose/linux/vim.md

 [.vimrc](.vimrc)
 [Config files](.vim)

+## Copy-paste

+Check if compiled with clipboard support
 ```
-# Check if compiled with clipboard support
 vim --version | grep clipboard

 # or
 :echo has('clipboard'))
 ```

+Paste from clipboards (When compiled with +clipboard option
 ```
-# Paste from clipboards (When compiled with +clipboard option
 "+p
 "*p
 ```

+Copy large number of lines

+1. In command mode mark starting line: `ma`
+1. In command mode, at last line, yank from mark: ``y`a``

+This can be used to delete too ``d`a``

+## Tabs
+Open file in new tab
 ```
-# Open file in new tab
 :tabedit <file>
 ```